 Kahlo made this artwork after her second abortion in Detroit in 1932: she represented herself crying and bleeding on a hospital bed, with the cold, mechanical city as a background.

 There are six elements attached to her hand by red strings, which look like umbilical cords; the fetus she had just lost, an orchid given to her by Rivera, a hospital machine, a pelvic bone, an orthopedic cast of the pelvic zone, and a snail, which indicates the slowness of the abortion.

 The mechanicalness of a perfect functioning city collides with the moving humanity of the artist’s pain.
 Kahlo’s body doesn’t work as she would like, and because of that, she feels more and more alone and isolated in a place that doesn’t feel like home to her.

-That’s why in Frida’s mind death also means rebirth; death is just a path towards another form of life.
-The Dream depicts the artist’s relationship with death: Frida is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
+That’s why in Kahlo’s mind death also means rebirth; death is just a path towards another form of life.
+The Dream depicts the artist’s relationship with death: Kahlo is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
 A skeleton lays above her canopy bed; it’s holding some flowers and many bombs are attached to its structure.